ezweave/pretty-functional/chapters/two/two.md

 To that end, we revisit our old friend, `FizzBuzz` and solve it using [`rxjs`](https://rxjs-dev.firebaseapp.com/).
 While we will use the same concepts, to mechanically pull apart the logic, we will be introducing some ideas unique to `rxjs`.

+This chapter is _much_ longer than the first, so be forewarned and, as they say, "buckle up, Buttercup!"

 - [Reactive Programming](#reactive-programming)
 - [WTF Is A Stream?](#wtf-is-a-stream?)
 - [Observables](#observables)